Additional investment in Fluvanna County

 Construction

-$20.3 million in economic output to Fluvanna County, including:
+$20.3 million in economic output2 to Fluvanna County, including:

 - 66 direct and 50 indirect/induced job years (full-time equivalents), with $7.5 million in wages

-$445.6 million in benefits to the Commonwealth of Virginia, including:
+$445.6 million in economic output2 to the Commonwealth of Virginia, including:

 - 1,188 direct and 854 indirect/induced job years (full-time equivalents), with $170.6 million in wages